-- 4.1 We encourage individuals to consider raising concerns internally within their own organisations before approaching the GOsC. - 4.2 However, if you have raised your concerns within your organisation and are not satisfied with the response, or if you feel unable to raise your concerns within your organisation, you are able to contact us under this policy. - 4.3 Before you raise a concern with the GOsC, you must have a reasonable belief that the disclosure of information to us will be in the public interest. - 4.4 In addition, you must reasonably believe that your disclosure, and the information that you provide to us, are substantially true. - 4.5 You can raise a concern with the GOsC in the following ways:
+- 5.1 We encourage individuals to consider raising concerns internally within their own organisations before approaching the GOsC.
+However, if you have raised your concerns within your organisation and are not satisfied with the response, or if you feel unable to raise your concerns within your organisation, you are able to contact us under this policy. - 5.2 Before you raise a concern with the GOsC, you must have a reasonable belief that the disclosure of information to us will be in the public interest.
+This is very important in order to ensure that you are protected under the whistleblowing legislation.
+Any disclosure which is not made in the public interest may not be protected under PIDA.

+- 5.3 In addition, you must reasonably believe that your disclosure and the information you provide to us are substantially true. - 5.4 You can raise a concern with the GOsC in the following ways:
-By phone: 0207 357 6655 x248

-In writing The Whistleblowing Officer
+By telephone:0207 357 6655 x248In writing to:The Whistleblowing Officer

-General Osteopathic
+General Osteopathic Council

+Osteopathy House

-Council Osteopathy House 176 Tower Bridge Road
+176 Tower Bridge Road

 London SE1 3LU

-By email: whistleblowing@osteopathy.org.uk
+By email:

+whistleblowing@osteopathy.org.uk
-- 4.6 If you contact us by phone, we will talk you through our process and record information about your concerns that you are willing to provide.
-However, we will usually ask you to confirm your concerns in writing (by post or email). - 4.7 Please note that any concerns that you wish to report must relate to the GOsC's functions.
-The types of concern that the GOsC can consider are specified in paragraph 2 above.
-Under this policy the GOsC will not be able to consider matters which do not relate to those functions. - 4.8 The GOsC regulates individual osteopaths.
-Wider concerns about the standards of quality and safety of healthcare offered by another healthcare provider may be more appropriately covered by another healthcare regulator.

-- 4.9 Such regulators include: the Care Quality Commission in England; the Regulation and Quality Improvement Authority in Northern Ireland; Healthcare Improvement Scotland; and Healthcare Inspectorate Wales. - 4.10 In England, you may also wish to contact NHS Improvement. - 4.11 Details of these organisations are set out below:
+- 5.5 If you contact us by telephone, we will talk you through our process and record information about your concerns that you are willing to provide.
+However, we will usually ask you to confirm your concerns in writing (by post or email). - 5.6 Please note that any concerns that you wish to report must relate to the GOsC's functions referred to in paragraph 4 above.
+The GOsC will not be able to consider matters which do not relate to those functions, under this policy. - 5.7 The GOsC regulates individual osteopaths.
+Wider concerns about the standards of quality and safety of healthcare offered by another healthcare provider may be more appropriately covered by another healthcare regulator. - 5.8 Such regulators include: the Care Quality Commission in England; the Regulation and Quality Improvement Authority in Northern Ireland; Healthcare Improvement Scotland; and Healthcare Inspectorate Wales. - 5.9 In England, you may also wish to contact the sector regulator for health services: Monitor.